DaveBathnes/Pebble-BNBBooks/README.md

 A [pebble app development blog](https://medium.com/@sejoker/pebble-app-development-with-pebble-js-ab9af8c8ce50) gives an indication of the different development options for Pebble.

-Pebble were taken over by Fitbit and the development environment is no longer being maintained.
+Pebble were taken over by Fitbit and the development environment is no longer being maintained - this repository is also archived.

 ### Prerequisites